usnistgov/ACVP-Server/README.md

 Sym Links
 Symbolic links are used to mirror the `Directory.build.props` file from `/_config` to -> `/`.
 It's contained with `/config` for team city build purposes, but needs to be at `/` for local purposes.

-The following bash commands from `/` will create the needed sym links:
+The following bash commands from the project root will create the needed sym links:

 ```
 rm Directory.Build.props